How to Know When a Child Is Grieving

 When working with children, I will quite often use a workbook that illustrates the four seasons, discussing how each season relates to the different phases of life.
 The children always catch on very quickly and are eager to point out the similarities.
 I enjoy working with them for this reason.
 Quite often, adults are afraid to discuss death and dying with children due to fear that it will make them sad or upset.
 I have found that sharing information with a soft language and at a level that children can understand actually alleviates their fears and enables them to adapt to the situation more readily.

 Other things to monitor during a family's mourning are the child's sleeping pattern, eating, social or school problems, and regressive behaviors.
 If your child has problems sleeping, develops nightmares or wets the bed, that could be an indicator that they need help.
-In terms of eating, you should monitor the decease or increase of appetite or stomach aches.
+In terms of eating, you should monitor loss of or increase in appetite or stomach aches.
 If your normally outgoing child begins to develop social anxiety or problems in school, this too could be an indicator that they need assistance in dealing with their grief.

 You can expect that your child may be a little clingy, irritable, easily frustrated and tearful at times.
 During these times, it is helpful to have patience and offer a little extra attention to meet their needs for emotional support.
 Remember, they often do not have words to explain how they feel.